 Foreign trade statistics provide information on the goods trade between Sierra Leone and the other countries in the world.

-We produce: import and export of goods data.
-Stats SL processed data using the ASYCUDA++ file system of trade, NRA customs department.
+We produce import and export of goods data.
+Stats SL uses EUROTRACE software to process ASYCUDA++ file system of trade data from the National Revenue Authority customs department.

-Also data is obtained from other institutions especially National Mineral Agency (NMA), Ministry of Fisheries and Marine Resources, Sierra Leone Ports Authority, and Bank of Sierra Leone (BSL).
-This data is processed using the EUROTRACE (windows-based) Software.
+Also, data is obtained from other institutions especially National Mineral Agency (NMA), Ministry of Fisheries and Marine Resources, Sierra Leone Ports Authority, and Bank of Sierra Leone (BSL).
 The data compiled provides including direction of trade by country of destination and origin, imports by Standard International Trade Classification (SITC) and the harmonized system (HS) of classifying foreign trade transactions.
-In addition visits are made to the out-station customs posts to assess the level of informal trade activities between the neighboring countries.
+In addition, visits are made to the out-station customs posts to assess the level of informal trade activities between the neighboring countries.

 Business and Industry Statistics Section